DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 *   auth_algo: select the authentication algorithm (default is sha1-hmac)

-*   cipher_op: select the authentication operation to perform: GENERATE or VERIFY
+*   auth_op: select the authentication operation to perform: GENERATE or VERIFY

     (default is GENERATE)